-I've heard about new antibody testing for COVID-19.
+I've heard about antibody testing for COVID-19.
 What is antibody testing?
 Is it the same as testing to diagnose COVID-19?

 Answer From William F. Marshall, III M.D.